ldltools/dsl4sc/README.md

 # Example: [deuce](examples/deuce/README.md) -- Sharapova vs. Williams

-Consider 2 proffessional tennis players, fictitiously called Sharapova and Williams, are fighting for winning a game.
+Consider 2 professional tennis players, fictitiously called Sharapova and Williams, are fighting for winning a game.
 They are currently at deuce and either needs to win by 2 points ahead of her opponent.

-To model what can happen until the game is won, let us start with the following protocol definition
+To model what can happen through the game, let us start with the following protocol definition

 ```